 In August of 2011, ADEM outlined its Wetland Monitoring Program Plan: 2011-2015.
-The objective of the plan was to develop a 5-year Wetlands Monitoring Strategy that can be included in Alabama's overall surface water monitoring strategy.
-Based on EPA's 2008 "Core Elements of an Effective State or Tribal Wetland Program Framework" ("Core Elements Framework") document, the activities outlined in the plan were structured to develop a Wetlands Monitoring Program (WMP) that will meet ADEM's current and future monitoring needs in the 2015-2019 Monitoring Strategy, including monitoring and assessing Category 2B and 4A wetlands, wetland restoration projects, mitigated wetlands, and protected wetland areas.
+The objective of the plan was to develop a five-year Wetlands Monitoring Strategy that can be included in Alabama's overall surface water monitoring strategy.
+Based on EPA's 2008 "Core Elements of an Effective State or Tribal Wetland Program Framework" ("Core Elements Framework") document, the activities outlined in the plan were structured to develop a Wetlands Monitoring Program (WMP) that will meet ADEM's monitoring needs outlined in the 2015-2019 Monitoring Strategy.
+The WMP Plan was updated in 2015 to reflect ADEM's current focus on connected wetlands in high-quality wadeable stream and river watersheds.